6rube/FLX1s-Guide/Apps/chromium.md

 sudo apt install chromium
 ```
 7. Go to Mobile Settings App (Do not close chromium)
-8. Go to Compositor and enable down scale for brave
+8. Go to Compositor and enable down scale for chromium